open-runtimes/examples/ruby/convert_phone_number_to_country_name/README.md

 # 📱 Validate phone number and get it's country information

-A Dart Cloud Function that figures out country in which a phone number is registered.
+A Ruby Cloud Function that figures out country in which a phone number is registered.

 _Example input:_